shemogumbe/trip_weaver/README.md

 ### 3) CI/CD with GitHub Actions

-- Create a workflow that:
+This repo includes `.github/workflows/deploy-backend-eb.yml` which:
+- Checks out code and sets working directory to `backend/`
-  - Installs backend deps
+- Installs Python deps and runs a smoke compile
-  - Runs basic checks (lint/tests if present)
-  - Packages the backend and deploys to EB (use AWS credentials stored as GitHub secrets)

-High‑level steps:
-- On push to main: build → test → deploy EB application version → update environment.
+- Zips only the backend contents to `backend.zip` (Procfile at ZIP root)
+- Deploys the artifact to Elastic Beanstalk using environment/app/region secrets

 ### 4) Frontend ↔ Backend ↔ MongoDB Atlas connectivity